LoisWong/wonservice/README.md

 ```

 The Server should now be running on [localhost:3000](http://localhost:3000/) and You will see console log "Listening at:3000".
-You can run client.js to test JSON request and response.
-Open a new terminal:

-$ node client.js

 To stop the server, press Ctrl+C